cositools/cosi-data-challenges/README.md

  **Input Models:** <br />
  All input models can be found [here](https://github.com/cositools/cosi-sim/tree/main/cosi_sim/Source_Library/DC3/sources/GRBs).

- The GRBs occur randomly within the orientation file, with their positions chosen such that they have incidence angles under $60^\circ$.
+The simualated GRBs occur randomly within the 3-month orientation file, with their positions chosen such that they have incidence angles under $60^\circ$.
 The spectra are described with Band functions, and the parameters are based on fits to GBM data.
 Likewise, the lightcurves are also from GBM data.
 The fluxes were chosen such that some GRBs have a minimum detectable polarization (MDP) below their polarization fraction, and some have a MDP above.
 The models are specified below, including the polarization fraction (PF), and the polarization angle (PA) given in IAU convention.
 We also provide burst times, which is needed for the analysis:
  - bn081207680: PF = 0, PA = $0^\circ$, t = 1836496300.0 s
  - bn090424592: PF = 0.1, PA = $110^\circ$, t = 1837507002.0 s
  - bn100612726: PF = 0.2, PA = $35^\circ$, t = 1839617230.0 s